oci-landing-zones/terraform-oci-modules-networking/README.md

 ![Landing Zone logo](./images/landing_zone_300.png)

-The ```terraform-oci-landing-zones-networking``` module is a Terraform networking core module that facilitates, in an optional fashion, the provisioning of a CIS compliant network topology for the entire topology or for specific areas of the topology.
+The **OCI Landing Zones Networking** module is a Terraform networking core module that facilitates, in an optional fashion, the provisioning of a CIS compliant network topology for the entire topology or for specific areas of the topology.

 It aims to facilitate the provisioning of any OCI networking topology, covering the internal OCI networking, entirely, and the edge networking, partially.